nrfconnect/sdk-nrf/doc/nrf/ug_nrf7002.rst

 * :ref:`blinky-sample`
 * :ref:`button-sample`

-You can build and flash the samples to make sure |NCS| is running correctly on your development kit.
+Build and flash the samples to make sure |NCS| is running correctly on your development kit.
 For the button and LED definitions, see the :file:`boards/arm/nrf7002dk_nrf5340/nrf5340_cpuapp_common.dts` file.